 How a Brachial Plexus Injury Affects Children

-Recovering from a brachial plexus injury can take months or even years.
+Recovering from an infant brachial plexus injury can take months or even years.
 In the meantime, infants and children will experience the physical and emotional effects of their injury.
 Often, children continue to battle weakness and a loss of sensation in the affected arm.
 This can, no doubt, be frustrating.
 Physical therapy can help.

 If your child has a brachial plexus injury, he or she will also need emotional support.
 Normal activities may be more difficult due to weakness, and that is understandably frustrating.
 Your child may feel like they are limited because of their injury.